vlunot/nb2hugo/README.md

 ## Usage

-In your python notebook, start by using one or more markdown cells that will contain the front matter information.
+In your Jupyter notebook, start by using one or more markdown cells that will contain the front matter information.
 Next, add an html comment as a front matter divider: everything in the notebook before the End Of Front Matter divider `<!--eofm-->` will be the front matter.
 This approach is similar to the one used for [content summaries](https://gohugo.io/content-management/summaries/).
 A markdown title before the `<!--eofm-->` divider will automatically become the front matter title.
 You can also provide other front matter fields by writting pairs of "key: value" on different lines.
 Below is an example of a notebook markdown cell that will become a front matter: